samuel-js/api-design-music-database/README.md

 export FLASK_ENV=development
 flask run
 ```
-- `setup.sh` sets some environment variables used by the app.
-- Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.
-- Setting the `FLASK_APP` variable to `app.py` directs flask to use this file to find the application.

 ## API Reference

-### Getting Started

-- Base URL: You can run this API locally at the default `http://127.0.0.1:5000/`
-- Authentication: This app has 3 users.
-Each has his own token which are provided in `setup.sh` file.
+- Authentication: This app has 3 users, two with permissions and one without permissions.
+Tokens are provided in `setup.sh` file.
 Details about each user privlages are provided below.

 ### Users
-This app has 3 users. each user has his own privileges.
+This app has 3 users, each user has his own privileges.
 - Manager
-	- Permissions to all endpoints includind deleting records
+  - Permissions to all endpoints including deleting entries from the database
+  -delete:artists
+  -delete:records
 - Editor
   - get:artist-details
   - get:artists